 “…may break my bones, but words will never hurt me.”
 This rhyme has been shared with children continuously since its first publication in the 1800’s.
 Originally used as a defense against name calling and verbal bullying, it was intended to increase resiliency and teach children to not retaliate, choosing to remain calm instead.
 But has it?
 The increase in mental health struggles today would indicate that ‘sticks and stones’ (euphemistically) and hurtful words are impacting children and youth at increasing rates and, rather than boosting resiliency, are proving to have long-term detrimental consequences.
 The World Health Organization (WHO) reports that half of all mental health disorders in adulthood start by age 14, with most cases undetected and untreated.

 Psychologist Jean Twenge identifies those born between 1995 and 2012 as iGens.
 A defining characteristic of iGens is that they are the first generation whose lives have been saturated by mobile technology and social media.
 They have not known life without cell phones and the internet.
 It is estimated that this generation spends approximately five to six hours a day engaging in online texting, chatting, gaming, web surfing, and video sharing.
-Such prolonged use has resulted in electronic devices literally becoming an extension of who children are.
-Thankful for a quiet house, free of noise and sibling rivalry, many parents are unaware of the actual amount of time their children spend on electronic devices during a given week.
+Such prolonged use has resulted in electronic devices literally becoming an extension of their identity.
+Thankful for a quiet house, free of noise and sibling discord, many parents are unaware of the actual amount of time their children spend on electronic devices during a given week.

 A study published in the Journal of Abnormal Psychology in 2019 indicates the teen mental health crisis has continued to increase at such a rate that mental health professionals have referred to the rising trend as an epidemic.
 Between 2009 and 2019, cases of major depression among teens rose by an overwhelming 69%.
 During the nine years between 2008 and 2017, the suicide rate among teens ages 18-19 increased by 56%.
 The recognition that more than two hours a day online puts youth at risk for serious mental health problems has come too late for some.
 Parents who have taken away electronic devices due to behavioral and academic concerns share that it was only when such a drastic step was taken that they realized the degree of the addiction.